Florence Klotz: Biography

-She worked with Jerome Robbins, designing costumes for Madama Butterfly for the Lyric Opera of Chicago and the film version of A Little Night Music.
-She became friendly with actress Elizabeth Taylor on the set of this last venture, for which Klotz was nominated for an Academy Award — Taylor asked Klotz to design the lavender dress she wore for her wedding to Senator John Warner in 1976.
+In addition she worked on opera and ballet, notably with Jerome Robbins, designing costumes for Madama Butterfly for the Lyric Opera of Chicago and the film version of A Little Night Music.
+She became friendly with actress Elizabeth Taylor on the set of this last venture, for which Klotz was nominated for an Academy Award — Taylor asked Klotz to design the lavender dress she wore for her wedding to United States Senator John Warner (R-VA) in 1976.

 Other musicals she designed for included City of Angels, On the Twentieth Century, It's a Bird...
 It's a Plane...
 It's Superman, Grind, and The Little Foxes.

+Originally named as Kathrina Klotz, she later changed her name to "Florence" and was often nicknamed "Flossie".

 Costume design

 Klotz designed costumes for many Broadway productions, including: